Generalized Fractional Repetition Codes for Binary Coded Computations: Introduction

 We show that any GCS can be extended to a CMMS.
 The main idea is that the product of two matrices is equal to the sum of the outer-products of their columns and rows, respectively.
 This property has been utilized in the context of CMM \cite{FJHDCG17,DFHJCG19,CPH20c} and, to our knowledge, we are the first to connect this to GC.
-We derive three new CMMSs based on the proposed binary GC, each achieving different trade-offs.
+We present two new CMMSs based on the proposed binary GC, each achieving different trade-offs.
 Since the proposed CMMSs are derived from a GCS, they have properties that differ from other CMM approaches, and do not satisfy the same bounds and thresholds.
 However, our proposed schemes achieve the optimal trade-off between task allocations and the number of stragglers of GC.
 They also preserve the desired properties possessed by binary GC methods.
-For example, there is no need for complex encoding and decoding procedures; and the proposed methods are numerically stable.
+For example, there is no need for complex encoding and decoding procedures; and the proposed methods are numerically accurate and computationally efficient.

-Our main contributions are the following: \begin{itemize}[noitemsep,nolistsep] \item Introduction of a \textit{binary} GCS --- both in the encoding and decoding, that is resilient to stragglers; \item Elimination of the restrictive assumption $(s+1)\mid n$ in \cite{TLDK17}; \item We show that the proposed GCS achieves perfect gradient recovery; \item We show how the unbalanced assignment, which arises when $(s+1)\nmid n$, can be made optimal when the workers are homogeneous; \item As compared to the original binary scheme \cite{TLDK17}, we give a more efficient online decoding step; \item We determine the optimal task assignment for heterogeneous workers; \item We show how any GCS can be turned into a CMMS; \item We use our binary GCS to derive three binary CMMSs; \end{itemize}
+Our main contributions are the following: \begin{itemize}[noitemsep,nolistsep] \item Introduction of a \textit{binary} GCS --- both in the encoding and decoding, that is resilient to stragglers; \item Elimination of the restrictive assumption $(s+1)\mid n$ in \cite{TLDK17}; \item We show that the proposed GCS achieves perfect gradient recovery; \item We derive the minimum maximum load over all workers of any binary fractional repetition GCS, for any pair of parameters $(s,n)$; \item We show how the unbalanced assignment, which arises when $(s+1)\nmid n$, can be made optimal when the workers are homogeneous; \item As compared to the original binary scheme \cite{TLDK17}, we give a more efficient online decoding step; \item We determine the optimal task assignment for heterogeneous workers; \item We show how any GCS can be extended to a CMMS; \item We use our binary GCS to devise two binary CMMSs. \end{itemize}